horda-dev/dart_core/README.md

 **Shared foundation for Horda's stateful serverless platform**

-Horda Core provides the fundamental types, protocols, and utilities that power the entity-command-event architecture used by both Horda server and client applications.
+Horda Core provides the fundamental types, protocols, and utilities that power the message drive architecture used by both Horda server and client applications.

 ## Overview

-Horda Core is the shared library that enables seamless communication between Horda clients and servers.
-It provides the core abstractions and protocols for:

-- **Entity-Command-Event Architecture**: Type-safe message passing between distributed components
-- **Real-time Query System**: Efficient data querying with live synchronization
-- **WebSocket Protocol**: Low-latency bidirectional communication
-- **Stateful Entity Management**: Consistent entity identification and lifecycle management

 ### Key Features